 Early research suggests ALC may also help slow progression and improve symptoms in patients with Alzheimer's.
 The suggested daily dose of ALC for general brain support is 250-500 mg.

 Ginseng is a botanical remedy with a long history of use by traditional healers to promote balance, calmness, and overall well-being.
 Numerous studies demonstrate the benefits of both Asian/Korean and American ginseng for brain health.
-In addition to modulating the stress response and boosting mood, American ginseng has also been shown to enhance attention and memory—and positive effects are reported in as little as one to three hours.
+In addition to modulating the stress response and boosting mood, American ginseng has also been shown to enhance attention and memory—including improving mental accuracy in as little as four hours.

 There are thousands of ginseng products on the market, so look for an extract—preferably of American ginseng—with a standardized percentage of ginsenosides (the active ingredient).
 Take as directed.

 In addition to enhancing vascular health and optimal blood flow, vitamin K also supports brain health.
 It is required for the activation of proteins involved in the development and maintenance of brain cells, and research suggests that deficiencies are associated with cognitive decline in older adults.

 The best dietary sources of vitamin K2 are hard cheeses, like gouda and parmesan.
 To make sure you’re getting enough to protect your brain and vascular system, supplements are your best option.

 The best absorbed and most active type of supplemental vitamin K is the MK-7 form of vitamin K2.
 A good dose is 180 mcg per day.
 If you are taking Coumadin or a similar blood thinner, talk to your doctor before starting on vitamin K.